 Allison was selected as a member of Raycom’s Leadership Program in 2012.
 She also spent seven years as the morning manager and Executive Producer of KSLA News 12 This Morning.

 Allison met and fell in love with her husband Fred in a newsroom.
 The couple moved to Baton Rouge in 2016.
 During that time, she continued to freelance for Raycom, filling in at stations across the south, from Hattiesburg, MS to Sarasota, FL.
-Allison was part of the Raycom Relief team called to assist in the aftermath of Hurricane Irma in Florida in fall 2017.
+Allison was part of the Raycom Relief team called to assist in the aftermath of Hurricane Irma in Florida in fall 2017 and Hurricane Florence in North Carolina in fall 2018.

 Allison, born and raised in East Texas, studied broadcast journalism at Stephen F. Austin State University in Nacogdoches, Texas.
 There she was a reporter for the school’s tv station, SFA-TV2, and the radio station, KSAU 90.1.
 She was also an SFASU cheerleader, and captain for the All-Girl squad, but this football season you’ll see her cheering on the LSU Tigers from the stands in Death Valley.